Knee Scope Meniscectomy

 When Can I Walk on my Leg After Surgery?

 Your surgeon should give you instructions on your weight bearing status.
 Typically, you can put as much weight on your leg as is comfortable immediately after surgery.
 Due to pain levels, you may need crutches or a walker.
-Typically you are able to transition to one crutch within a couple days after surgery.
+Typically, you are able to transition to one crutch within a couple days after surgery.
 However, your physician’s instructions and pain should be your guide.
+Again, your physician may have to perform other surgical procedures which may change your weight bearing status.

 When Can I Drive?